The Best Home Workout Accessories To Invest In

 Having a full range of dumbbells would be a great addition in your temporary home gym.
 If you lack space, like me, one pair can go a long way.
 You can buy adjustable dumbbells with a turn of a dial can increase the weight.
 If you are looking to buy a pair of dumbbells, I would select a weight that is challenging enough to do at least 8 to 10 reps with ease and any additional reps with a bit of push.
 Choose a weight that you are able to press overhead.
 With a pair of dumbbells, you can add tempos with resistance, do full or partial reps – if you have bands, you can add them for extra resistance.

 You are probably wondering what’s the point of having a kettlebell if you already have a pair of dumbbells?
 The better question to ask is what movements would be better performed with this equipment?
 Personally, I use kettlebells for leg exercises at home as one of my goals is to build up my lower body more.
 I have a heavier weight than my dumbbells so I can perform movements with more resistance but with kettlebells, you can perform cleans, swings, get ups and snatches easily than with a kettlebell.
-Kettlebells help with improving stability as all the weight is in one place and not distributed betweens two ends like a dumbbell.
+Kettlebells help with improving stability as all the weight is in one place and not distributed between two ends like a dumbbell.

 Foam roller